Olaoluwakiitan-Olabiyi/Fashion-Data-Analytics-Market-Segmentation-with-KMeans-Clustering/README.md

 <strong>Aim:</strong>
 The aim of this project is to look at customers in-depth and make a machine-learning model that can put them into groups without being watched.

-<strong>Application Used:</strong>
+<strong>Application Used: </strong>
 Python Language

-About the datasets:
+<strong>About the datasets:</strong>
 The dataset used for this project is a fashion retail dataset from 365 Datascience.
 It has a total of 31 columns and 3,675 rows.

-Methodology:
+<strong>Methodology:</strong>
 The first thing I did was check the missing values, confirm the data types, and identify the variables that I will need for this project.

-Exploratory Data analysis: After the data cleaning, I did an in-depth data analysis using descriptive statistics, box plots, count plots, scatter plots and pair plots to gain a better understanding of the customer information.
+<strong>Exploratory Data Analysis</strong>: After the data cleaning, I did an in-depth data analysis using descriptive statistics, box plots, count plots, scatter plots and pair plots to gain a better understanding of the customer information.

 Please see the notebook for the data insights.